mhaas/personal-website/content/wifidog/wifidog_load_testing.md

 is memory allocated (and still referenced) without being free'd.
 Valgrind has a **-show-reachable=yes** switch which is useful in this scenario.

-## Other fun code quality tool ##
+## Other fun code quality tools ##

-Beyond automatically hammering Wifidog with requests, we have some more fun toys.
+Beyond automatically hammering Wifidog with requests, we have tried some more fun toys.
-Wifidog now uses [https://travis-ci.org/wifidog/wifidog-gateway](Travis CI) to automatically build new code with both Clang and GCC with **-Werror -Wall -Wextra** which should make the code base a bit more resilient.
+Wifidog now uses [Travis CI](https://travis-ci.org/wifidog/wifidog-gateway) to automatically build new code with both Clang and GCC with **-Werror -Wall -Wextra** which should make the code base a bit more resilient.
 We have already fixed all compiler warnings.